360ls/360ls/_sprint/sprint5/testing.md

 ## Encoding Tests:

-- Check that an RTMP stream can be established to a server
+- Check that an RTMP stream can be established to a server.
-- Test sending video files over RTMP stream to Wowza server
+- Test sending video files over RTMP stream to Wowza server.
-- Test sending a live stream video over RTMP to wowza server
+- Test sending a live stream video over RTMP to wowza server.

 ## Streaming Tests: